Darkeden: Business model

 DarkEden allows players to either play for free or to buy some points and get special advantages.
 According to the different versions of the game, the restriction for free players varied.
 The International server, as the beta version, is completely free to play.
 In the Thai version free-play is restricted to outdoor maps; double option items and bike spawn locations are restricted; and less experience points are earned compared to premium players.
 The Japanese free-play version has no gameplay restrictions, but premium players earn double experience points and may purchase special items.
 The free-play in Korean and Global versions has limited experience point progression and has restricted map access (including the central location Perona.)

 Different versions

 The Korean version (The Bloody Chronicles), being the original one, is by far the most advanced, with active GMs and regular events held.
 One has to be Korean to register.
 The game has four servers, one of which a non-PK server, that are accessible with the same character.

 The North American server operated by Ignited Games has been open as of the end of 2011 and was closed by the end of 2013..
 The game was relaunched on Steam on November 28, 2016.

-On September 30, 2013, the Japanese server was shutdown by Softon after 7 years of existence.
+On September 30, 2013, the Japanese server was shut down by Softon after 7 years of existence.

-Darkeden 2 was released in Korea in 2015.
+The first closed beta (Korea) of Darkeden 2 started in December 2014 and ended in June 2015.